stinsan/Portfolio/README.md

 # Justin's Portfolio
 Hi there! :wave:

-This is the source code for my portfolio website that I made using HTML, CSS, and JavaScript.
+This is the source code for my portfolio website that I made using HTML, CSS, and JavaScript.<br>
 It uses GitHub Pages for deployment.

 My website is available to view on https://stinsan.com/.<br>